8bitmp3/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine.md

 - Check your IAM permissions
 - Provision a new Google Kubernetes Engine cluster
 - Create a service account for Istio and authenticate
-- Install a Anthos Service Mesh with `istioctl`
+- Install an Anthos Service Mesh with `istioctl`

 ## Introduction